Amin232001/codingTasks/README.md

 No installation is needed for this task.
 It requires using a web browser to run this script via running the provided HTML file.

 ## Usage
+Firstly make sure the attached files are in the correct directory/folder.
+Then run the attachted HTML file called "prompt" in a browser from the folder.
+Then proceed to answer the following prompts that will come up.
+After going through the last prompt, open up the broswer development tools (please research online on how to do that for the chosen broswer if your not sure.)
+Then you will be shown message which predicts your future but this is obviously for entertainment purposes.
+I've also attached screenshots on this program so you can see an example on how to use this program.

 ## Credits
 - (https://github.com/Amin232001)